umpirsky/Twig-Gettext-Extractor/README.md

 Setup
 -----

-By default, POEdit does not have the ability to parse Twig templates.
+By default, Poedit does not have the ability to parse Twig templates.
 This can be resolved by adding an additional parser (Edit > Preferences > Parsers) with the following options: